From Moral Issues that Divide Us

 The Liberal Position

 2. Many animals are sentient.
 Vertebrate animals, from fish on up to humans, have nervous systems that enable them to consciously experience pain.
-This capacity qualifies them for personhood, and implies that they have the right not to be inflicted with pain.
+This capacity qualifies them for moral worth, and implies that they have the right not to be inflicted with pain.
 Virtually all of the uses that we make of animals—for food, clothing, research, entertainment—subjects animals to pain, and is thus unjustifiable.
 A criticism of this argument is that not all vertebrates perceive pain in the same way, and how they do depends on the size and structure of their brains.
 Compare, for example, the level of conscious sentience of a minnow fish with that of a chimp.
-The two may be so far apart that, even if we granted personhood to a chimp, the minnow’s sentience might be to too insubstantial to warrant it having personhood status.
-Thus, if there is no uniform experience of sentience from one creature to another, then there is no uniform standard of personhood which they all have.
+The two may be so far apart that, even if we granted moral worth to a chimp, the minnow’s sentience might be to too insubstantial to warrant it having moral worth.
+Thus, if there is no uniform experience of sentience from one creature to another, then there is no uniform standard of moral worth which they all have.

 3. Humans are traditionally speciesists.
 We have a longstanding bias in favor of our own species, which prevents us from seeing the moral worth of animals.
 Throughout history we’ve defined notions of rationality, personal identity, dignity, and moral worth in terms of our human experience.
 We’ve largely ignored the sophisticated capacities of animals to communicate with each other and solve problems.
 The more we learn about animals, though, the more we can see important cognitive similarities with those of humans.
 The traditional bias that we’ve had against the moral status of animals is grounded in ignorance and unfounded stereotypes, in much the way that racial and gender bias are.
 A criticism of this argument is that we have good reason to view species differently, but no good reason to view races and genders differently.
 For example, there are no dissimilarities with the cognitive abilities of races, which thus makes racial bias unjustified.
 But even our most impartial understanding of animals reveals enormous gaps between their cognitive abilities and ours, which justifies us in giving them a different status.